-Meeting new people is one of the most valuable elements of attending an academic conference, and there’s a good chance that these researchers with interests similar to yours would welcome the opportunity to network with you, too.
+Meeting world-renowned members of the academia and fellow researchers is one of the most valuable elements of attending an academic conference, and there’s a good chance that these researchers with interests similar to yours would welcome the opportunity to network with you, too.

 3. Get to know the other attendees

 It can be tempting to stay close to people you already know when you run into them at these events, but avoid this urge.
 Step out of your comfort zone and introduce yourself to people you’ve never met before.
 They are at that conference to network as well, and there’s a good chance that you’ll have a lot to talk about.
 Whether it’s a virtual conference on Zoom or on-site, you’ll likely have networking sessions as part of the conference, so take advantage.

 If you’re an introvert, know that you’re not the only one.
 Prepare a few 30-60 second elevator pitches so you feel ready and confident to answer questions about yourself and your work when you’re meeting new people.
 Write one elevator pitch about yourself and your background – a verbal CV of sorts, and one about the research you’re currently working on if that’s the reason you’re there, and another about what you’re interested in learning from the event.
 This will help prepare you to articulate yourself smoothly and confidently, and give a good impression to the new people you are connecting with.
 Who knows – they could be your next research partner, colleague, or department chair.